DanielUrn/axieserver/readme.md

 # Models for Objects:
 ## Land
     [
-        Estimated total rewards per day
+        //Estimated total rewards per day
-        Lands on sale would also appear on Unstaked
+        //Lands on sale would also appear on Unstaked
         StakedUnstakedArray: { unstaked: 0, staked: 0 },

-        Land objects
+        //Land objects
         ETHWalletLand = {
             staked: [
                 {